face-hh/fextify/README.md

 NOTE: if you run into any compilation error you can always debug the error with `pnpm tauri build --verbose`.

 # On first startup
+1. Run the `fextify.exe` included in this folder. (or run `npm run tauri build -- --target x86_64-pc-windows-msvc` to compile)
-Press `CTRL` + `P` to open the command pallet.
+2. Press `CTRL` + `P` to open the command pallet.
 It will give you a good idea of what's going on.
 Otherwise, explore!

+# Themes
+### Premade
+You can press `CTRL` + `ALT` + `S` to open the Theme Selector.

+### Creating
+You can duplicate the `src/themes/default.css` and modify its colors.
+We recommend you import the theme automatically on restart by adding `<link rel="stylesheet" href="themes/my_theme.css" />` in `src/index.html` and use `npm run tauri dev` to have the application reset on save.
+### Publishing
+You can open a pull request to add your theme in `/src/themes`.
+We will add it if it's good.

+Alternatively, you can join our [Discord server](https://discord.gg/8Wh4PtnmnJ) and post it on the `fextify-themes` forum!
 # Known bugs
 1. Changing the title of any file to a duplicate causes a panic & `config.json` to mess up.
 For the time being, avoid naming files the same.
 In case this happens, nuke `config.json` by emptying all arrays & restart the software.